 Client Success Stories

-A Little “Tech Support” for Student with Hearing Impairment
+A Little “Tech Support” for Student Changes Course of Her Life

-Gabby, a middle schooler with a hearing impairment, was very alienated in the classroom and was struggling academically.
+Gabby, a middle schooler who is hard of hearing, was very alienated in the classroom and was struggling academically.
 Due to lack of access to the assistive technology that was needed to fully participate in school, Gabby was negatively impacted both socially and educationally.

 DRTx represented Gabby in a special education case and was able to gain access to the technology and support she needed from her school.
 Gabby’s mother expressed gratitude to DRTx in a letter following our advocacy intervention, “Thanks to your legal team, my daughter was able to get the technology in place for her to access her education as well as other services.”